budRich/bwm/README.md

 ## cool, how do i get this bwm?

 well..
 I just have to modify the old i3 source.
-I guess i need to learn C, setting up a testing environment, figure out how things work.
-So it will probably be ready in a year or two.
+I guess i need to learn C, setting up a testing environment, figure out how things work first.
+So it will probably be ready in a year or two or never.

 ## sounds like you need help

 maybe in the future, but right now i think i want to get a grasp of the whole thing and do some stupid experiments on my own.
-I will let you know.

 #### budRich - 2019-06-18